rsundqvist/id-translation/docs/documentation/translation-primer.rst

            :header-rows: 1
            :stub-columns: 1

-To access these tables, the ``Translator`` needs a :class:`~id_translation.fetching.Fetcher` that can read and interpret CSV files.
-The :class:`~id_translation.fetching.PandasFetcher` is built to perform such tasks.
+To access these tables, the :class:`Translator` needs a :class:`~fetching.Fetcher` that can read and interpret CSV files.
+The :class:`~fetching.PandasFetcher` is built to perform such tasks.

 .. code-block:: python

-   from id_translation.fetching import PandasFetcher fetcher = PandasFetcher(
+   from fetching import PandasFetcher fetcher = PandasFetcher(
        read_function=read_csv,
        # Look for .csv-files in the 'sources' sub folder of the current working directory